• Skip to primary navigation

 Jump to Recipe Jump to Video Print Recipe

-Kaddu Ki Sabzi is a sweet and savory Indian-style pumpkin stir fry.
-It is also known as khatta meetha kaddu or Bhandara style kaddu ki sabzi.
-This is my family’s favorite no onion, no garlic, gluten-free, vegan sabzi recipe.
+This Kaddu Ki Sabzi is also known as khatta meetha kaddu.
+It is my family’s favourite no onion, no garlic, gluten-free, vegan sabzi recipe.
 Be sure to watch the video!

 What is khatta meetha kaddu?